rcjwills/lfca/README.md

 Temperature data set (Smith et al. 2008) and can be downloaded here: atmos.uw.edu/~rcwills/data/ERSST_1900_2016.mat.
 All use of this data should reference the appropriate publication:

 Smith, T.M., R.W.
 Reynolds, T.C.
 Peterson, and J. Lawrimore, 2008: Improvements to NOAA’s historical merged land–ocean surface temperature analysis (1880–2006).
 Journal of Climate, 21 (10), 2283–2296.

+The data file for the bivariate example includes data from the AVISO monthly-mean sea-surface height anomaly data set (https://www.aviso.altimetry.fr/en/index.php?id=1526) and can be downloaded here: atmos.uw.edu/~rcwills/data/AVISO_1993_2016.mat.
+All use of this data should use the citation: "This product was processed by SSALTO/DUACS and distributed by AVISO+ (https://www.aviso.altimetry.fr) with support from CNES”